 Bakersfield College has rapidly scaled our high-touch, integrated strategies to serve increasingly large numbers of students with a specific focus on historically marginalized students.
-With massive enrollment growth from 24,536 students in 2012-2013 to 32,645 students in 2016-17, BC has not only scaled to higher numbers of students but a greater proportion of students are affected, as well.
+With massive enrollment growth from 24,536 students in 2012-2013 to 32,645 students in 2016-17, BC has not only scaled to higher numbers of students but a greater proportion of students, as well.
 (Question 3, Table 1)

 Improved alignment with our high school partners has led to at-scale improvements for incoming students throughout Kern County.
-Through an intensive approach to intersegmental alignment, Bakersfield College has grown our footprint in the high schools for matriculation, registration, and dual enrollment.
+Through a high-touch approach to intersegmental alignment, Bakersfield College has grown our footprint in the high schools for matriculation, registration, and dual enrollment.
 Each strategy started with a pilot and has scaled to address clarity and alignment in all pathways for incoming students.

-- Provide on-site matriculation services to 49 feeder high schools. - o In 2016-17, worked with students nearly 9,000 times before they stepped on campus.
+- Provide on-site matriculation services 49 feeder high schools. - o In 2016-17, worked with students nearly 9,000 times before they stepped on campus.
 (Question 3, Table 2) - Grew dual enrollment by over 1,200% from 235 in 2013-14 to 3,106 in 2016-17.
 (Question 3, Table 3) - Applied multiple measures of assessment to incoming students, resulting in massive improvements in college-level placement and subsequent success in those courses.
-(Question 3, Table 4) - o Improved college-level English placement from 29% in 2013 to 55% in 2016. - o Improved college-level math placement from 3% in 2013 to 29% in 2016. - Improved early educational planning and advising led by Completion Coaching Communities has improved progress in momentum points - O Attempting 15+ units in the first term: from 11.3% to 15.6% from fall 2016 to fall 2017. (question 3, Table 5) - o Improved college-level English completion from 21% to 35% for Latino students - o Improved College-level English completion from 9% to 25% for African American students (Question 3, Table 6)
+(Question 3, Table 4) - o Improved college-level English placement from 29% in 2013 to 55% in 2016. - o Improved college-level math placement from 3% in 2013 to 29% in 2016. - Improved early educational planning and advising led by Completion Coaching Communities has improved progress in momentum points - Attempting 15+ units in the first term: from 11.3% to 15.6% from fall 2016 to fall 2017. (question 3, Table 5) - o Improved college-level English completion from 21% to 25% for Latino students - o Improved College-level English completion from 9% to 25% for African American students (Question 3, Table 6)

-In our integrated framework, BC has kept a laser focus on the end objective: improving baccalaureate attainment rates throughout Kern County.
-As such, our work with our primary four-year university partner, CSU Bakersfield, has resulted in at-scale improvements for transfer-intent students.
-Evidence that demonstrates how our high-touch strategies of structured conversations with a key four-year partner can improve access to baccalaureate completion include:
+In our integrated framework, BC has kept laser focus on the end objective: improving baccalaureate attainment rates throughout Kern County.
+As such, our high-touch work with our primary four-year university partner, CSU Bakersfield, has resulted in at-scale improvements for transfer-intent students.
+Evidence includes: